timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ```

 **What happens when you run this command:**
-1. The TS Pico scans your current directory on the micro SD card
+1. The TS-Pico scans your current directory on the micro SD card
 2. It counts up all the files and folders
 3. It presents them in an organized list with helpful information